 The mighty Unified Team finished second with a medal haul of 9 gold, 6 silver and 8 bronze medals behind Germany in the medal table.
 The team earned medals in cross-country skiing, figure skating, biathlon, ice hockey and freestyle skiing.

-- Russian Lyubov Ivanovna Yegorova was the team’s most successful athlete as she won 3 gold and 2 silver medals.
+- Russian Lyubov Ivanovna Yegorova was the team’s most successful athlete, winning 3 gold and 2 silver medals.

 - Russia at the Winter Olympics